Does Your Small Book Thumbnail Cover Stand Out?

 But be aware that YouTube thumbnail sizes can vary from device to device, so always check that it works well on all screen sizes.

-Always reduce your potential cover designs to small sizes and low resolutions that will be used online as part of your evaluation.
+Always reduce your potential cover designs to small sizes and low resolutions for use online as part of your evaluation.

 Your book cover needs to shine to get noticed.
 So make sure it is highly noticeable and that it really stands out from the crowd.